 Reedville in Northumberland County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 50.54′ N, 76° 17.252′ W. Marker is in Reedville, Virginia, in Northumberland County.
-Marker is on Buzzard Point Road (County Route 656).
+37° 50.541′ N, 76° 17.246′ W. Marker is in Reedville, Virginia, in Northumberland County.
+Marker can be reached from Buzzards Point Road (Virginia Route 656) 0.6 miles east of Fairport Road (Virginia Route 646), on the right when traveling south.
+Located in the Buzzard Point Marina parking lot.
 Touch for map.
-At dock for Tangier Island Ferry at Buzzard Point Marina.
-Marker is at or near this postal address: 468 Buzzard Point Rd, Reedville VA 22539, United States of America.
+Marker is at or near this postal address: 468 Buzzards Point Road, Reedville VA 22539, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2011, by Linda Walcroft of Strasburg, Virginia.
-This page has been viewed 1,318 times since then and 10 times this year.
-Photos: 1, 2, 3. submitted on September 1, 2011, by Linda Walcroft of Strasburg, Virginia. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on August 20, 2014, by Bernard Fisher of Mechanicsville, Virginia.
+This page has been viewed 446 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on August 20, 2014, by Bernard Fisher of Mechanicsville, Virginia.